Finding An Addiction Therapist Near Me

 Type 2 diabetes

 Alcohol use is legal and common at social gatherings and certain events.
-This means that alcohol is easy to consume, and problematic use can be easy to ignore or cover-up.
+This means that alcohol is easy to consume, and problematic use can be easy to ignore or cover up.
 Alcohol abuse has gone up by 49% since the year 2000, and it keeps rising.
-One out of every eight adults in the United States meets the criterion for alcoholism according to a study by JAMA.
+One out of every eight adults in the United States meets the criteria for alcoholism according to a study by JAMA Psychiatry.
 Because alcoholism is on the rise, the toll on America's health care costs is rising as well.
+You may search for "alcohol counseling near me" on reliable resources online to see nearby options that you can have.

 Narcotics

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), about seven million people over the age of 12 in the United States use or abuse drugs.
-Five million of them are considered to have a drug addiction, and this amount, like alcohol addiction, has been steadily rising for the past two decades.
-The numbers are up over eight percent in the past decade, with marijuana being the most common drug at 70% of the overall drug use.
-If you are not sure whether you or your loved one has a problem, there are certain signs you can look for, which include:
+Five million of them are considered to have a drug addiction, and this has been steadily rising for the past two decades.
+The numbers are up over 8% in the past decade, with marijuana being the most common substance at 70% of overall substance use.
+If you are not sure whether you or a loved one is experiencing an addiction, there are certain signs you can look for, which include:

 Lack of motivation